KwesiEssel/Test-automation/README.md

 Here you will find examples of test automation that I have written before.

 ## Usage
-I develop with Node.js using the open-source software testcafe and cypress.
+I develop with Node.js using the open-source software testcafe, cypress, selenium and gherkin.